Even if you were to buy two exact same monitors, their image quality and performance will be at least slightly different due to panel variance.

-In some cases, monitor manufacturer may specify both minimum and maximum contrast ratio values, though this is very rare.
+In some cases, monitor manufacturers may specify both minimum and maximum contrast ratio values, though this is very rare.

 Sometimes, you might find that a contrast ratio of a certain monitor measured by one reviewer is significantly higher than the one specified by the manufacturer or measured by another reviewer.

-Either way, keep in mind that if you’re buying a new monitor based on that its contrast ratio is much better than advertised, your particular unit may not be as good.
+Either way, keep in mind that if you’re buying a new monitor based on the fact that its contrast ratio is much better than advertised, your particular unit may not be as good.